programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 df_abstracts_dbscan["cluster"].unique()
 ```

-As we can see, this only results in four clusters and a vast noise points cluster (-1) with more than 150 and an even bigger single cluster with more than 500 entries (cluster 0).
+As we can see, fitting a DBSCAN instance under this circumstances results in only four clusters and a vast noise points cluster (-1) with more than 150 and an even bigger cluster with more than 500 entries (cluster 0).
 As is also visible in the plot of these clusters in figure 12 (using a PCA-reduced dataset), this is not really helpful, and we should consider using the original TF-IDF matrix with cosine distance instead.

-Its shortcomings aside, the current version of our DBSCAN instance also gives some promising insights, for example with cluster 3, which collects articles related to gender and women in very different religions:
+Its shortcomings aside, the current version of our DBSCAN instance also gives some promising insights, for example with cluster 3, which collects articles related to gender and women in different religions:

 ```Python
 df_abstracts_dbscan[df_abstracts_dbscan["cluster"] == 1]["title"]